scionproto/scion/doc/ControlPlanePKI.md

 [appendix](#beacon-format-as-entry-modification).
 This effectively runs a gossip protocol among ASes and allows them to detect inconsistent TRCs.

-A RAA can only issue attestations for trust resets if the initial TRC has set `TrustResetAllowed` to true.
+A RAA can only issue attestations for trust resets if the initial TRC has set `trust_reset_allowed` to true.
 This prevents RAAs from triggering a "kill switch" on ISDs who decided to set this flag to `false`.
 However, this also burns an ISD number in case a large amount of the offline keys of that ISD are lost or compromised.
 We stress that this is a disastrous failure case and is very unlikely to occur.